Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 - Organizing a documentary heritage conference

 Organizations applying to the DHCP must own the documentary heritage collections for which they seek funding.
+This means your organization must have cleared any questions related to rights and permissions before you submit your application.

 Furthermore, artifacts or objects (such as statues, globes or medals) are not eligible for inclusion in projects funded under the DHCP.